NoSQL: a non-SQL RDBMS

 Database Schema

 A Database Schema is a set of two files containing certain pieces of meta-information regarding the tables that comprise a NoSQL database.
 Such two files can take any names, but I will refer to them as the file schema and the field schema.
 Such schema files are just like any other NoSQL table, and can be manipulated with all the standard NoSQL commands and operators.
-In the explanations that follow I will make use of an hypotetical "school management" database.
+In the explanations that follow I will make use of an hypothetical "school management" database.
 Our school has courses, and each course is followed by a certain number of students.
 We will therefore have three tables in the database:

 • the course table, containing the list of available courses: